mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 # What is Atomic Red Team?
 > Atomic Red Team&trade; is a library of simple tests mapped to the MITRE ATT&CK&reg; framework that every security team can execute to test their defenses.
 Tests are focused, have few dependencies, and are defined in a structured format that can be used by automation frameworks.[^1] - RedCanaryCo

-Atomic Red Team is the main testing repository in the Atomic Family, first created by the esteemed folks from Red Canary.[^2] The Atomic Family also provides a couple of utility tools to help execute the tests, namely:
+Atomic Red Team is the main testing repository in the Atomic Family, created by the esteemed folks from Red Canary.[^2] The Atomic Family also provides a couple of utility tools to help execute the tests, namely:
 * Invoke-AtomicRedTeam - A PowerShell-based framework for developing and executing atomic tests.[^3]
 * AtomicTestHarnesses - A PowerShell module for executing many variations of an attack technique at once.[^4]
 * Chain Reactor - A tool for testing detection and response coverage on Linux machines.[^5]